 First take the salt shaker off the table.

-Just by eliminating salt from the table and your cooking, these steps alone will help a lot in reducing the sodium in your diet.
+Just eliminating salt from the table and your cooking will help a lot in reducing the sodium in your diet.

 One teaspoon of table salt is 2368 mg of sodium.
 Round that off to 2400 mg of sodium in just 1 teaspoon.
 So you can see that it is very easy to overdo the daily sodium allowance of about 2000 mg.
 That is just the sodium in salt, not counting the sodium in the other foods you are eating daily.
 Your body only needs about 368 mg of sodium per day.
-Easily attainable without any added salt.
-If you can't have salt you can't have sea salt or Kosher salt.
+This is easily attainable without any added salt, including sea salt and Kosher salt.
 Sea salt has the same amount of sodium as regular salt (just a better balance of minerals which gives different tastes).
 Kosher salt may look lower sodium on the label but it is just a larger granule.
 Weight for weight it has the same sodium content as regular salt.

 More tips to help you with your low sodium diet: